 The value changes instantly as we have used the Counta Function with Offset Function in Excel.

-The syntax of the OFFSET function
+Use of OFFSET function in Excel

 =OFFSET(reference, rows, cols, [height], [width])